http://www.conwex.info English language Serbian language Deutsch language Hebrew language Turkish language Croatian language

 Table 2 shows the dates of egg-laying and fledging.

-Phenological and breeding dates of Common Swifts at a nest box in Berlin-Neukölln, Germany © Ulrich Tigges
+Phenological and breeding dates of Common Swifts Apus apus at three nest boxes in Berlin-Neukölln (52,52 N 13,38 E), Germany © Ulrich Tigges

 Year